 Ahern will rent you anything you need in for construction biz — except good sense.
 A ha-ha construction joke t-shirt, as good — or bad — as they get.

-Electricians don’t do a lot of sexual innuendo on company t-shirts.
-They like puns: puns about electricity.
-The only vaguely sexual motto I’ve seen on a shirt was “We’ll check your shorts.”
-It came from some feral electrician up toward Eureka.
+Electricians don’t do a lot of sexual innuendo on t-shirts.
+They like wordplay: “service that will shock you,” for example.
+The only vaguely sexual motto I’ve seen from them was “We’ll check your shorts.”
+The tee came from some feral electrician up toward Eureka.